When you avoid approaching retailers about your work, what’s going through your mind?

 3. “I’m too shy.”

-Lots of creative people think that because they’re not slick, smooth or incredibly confident, they can’t sell their work.
+Many creative people think that because they’re not slick, smooth or incredibly confident, or because they’re an introvert, they can’t sell their work.
 I’ve asked a few artists what they think a good salesperson looks like and they described someone off The Apprentice.

 Fast mouth.
 Tenacity of a shark.
 A gaping hole where their ethics should be.